SixArm/mast-cell-help/topics/chemical-triggers/index.md

 * **Paints, Solvents, Varnishes:** Volatile organic compounds (VOCs) used in construction and home improvement projects can be problematic for some individuals.

-* **Formaldehyde:** Formaldehyde is a common indoor air pollutant found in certain building materials, furniture, and household products.
+* **Formaldehyde:** Formaldehyde is an indoor air pollutant found in building materials, furniture, and household products.

 * **Smoke:** Smoke from cigarettes, candles, and fires, contains numerous chemicals and irritants.